Galen Rupp: Personal life

-Controversy
+Doping allegations

-Rupp's former coach Alberto Salazar was at the center of doping allegations in 2015.
+Rupp was at the center of doping allegations involving the Nike Oregon Project, in which he was a participant.
+Rupp's coach Alberto Salazar was accused of providing Rupp with testosterone injections and gravity drip infusions of the supplement L-carnitine in violation of antidoping rules.
+According to Steve Magness, a former assistant coach with the Oregon Project, Salazar had been providing Rupp with testosterone as early as 2002, when Rupp was 16.
+Salazar and Rupp both denied the allegations.
 In October 2019, it was announced that Salazar, as well as Nike consultant Dr. Jeffrey Brown, would be banned from the sport by the United States Anti-Doping Agency for a period of four years due to the trafficking of testosterone, the prohibited use of L-carnitine and tampering with doping controls.
 Salazar disputed the findings and planned to appeal.
 In January 2020, Rupp announced his new coach would be Mike Smith, who is the head coach at Northern Arizona University.